spencerdiniz/imgurchallenge/README.md

 # imgurchallenge

-Open the workspace file **imgurchallenge.xcworkspace** to run the project.
+Open the workspace **imgurchallenge.xcworkspace** to run the project.

 - Using CocoaPods for dependency management.
 - Not necessary to run 'pod install', because all decencies are included in the code (for convenience)